DanielAnthonyMaciel03/Job-Listing-Project/README.md

 actively, what career paths those agencies primarily support, and whether that pattern is agency-specific or representative of federal hiring more broadly.

-**Final Recommendation:** My final recommendation will answer which career fields/paths may benefit from pursuing government job opportunities, and which fields appear underserved federally and may be better pursued in the private sector.
+I will also provide a final recommendation which will answer which career fields/paths may benefit from pursuing government job opportunities, and which fields appear underserved federally and may be better pursued in the private sector.